State of Texas: House plan links school funding to education savings accounts

 According to the Texas Comptroller’s Office, Texas has invested in Israeli bonds since 1994 and will now hold almost $100 million worth.
 Hegar called the move a “prudent financial decision” that will provide “a reliable return for the people of Texas.”

-The Gaza Strip is governed by Hamas, the Islamic terrorist organization that has killed more than 1,000 people in Israel since the Oct.
+The Gaza Strip is governed by Hamas, an Islamic terrorist organization that has killed more than 1,000 people in Israel since the Oct.
 7 attack.
-It is also home to more than two million civilians, most of whom live in poverty due to strict economic sanctions meant to block resources from Hamas.
+The area is also home to more than two million civilians, most of whom live in poverty due to strict economic sanctions from Israel, which claims that the sanctions are meant to block resources from Hamas.

-It’s not yet clear whether Texas agencies were importing products from Gaza.
-However, the latter half of Gov. Abbott’s executive order limiting imports from “any organization or state actor with ties to Hamas” could have wider-reaching implications.
-Iran, for example, is a financial supporter of Hamas and some U.S. leaders believe they helped orchestrate this month’s attacks against Israel.
+It’s not yet clear whether Texas agencies imported products from Gaza.
+However, the latter half of Abbott’s executive order limiting imports from “any organization or state actor with ties to Hamas” could have wider-reaching implications.
+Iran, for example, is a financial supporter of Hamas.
+Some U.S. leaders believe they helped orchestrate this month’s attacks against Israel.
 Qatar, as well, has provided hundreds of millions of dollars to the Gaza Strip for humanitarian aid.

 Rep. McCaul: ‘We have to prepare for’ U.S. troops on ground in Middle East

-Rep. McCaul stressed the urgent need he sees for more U.S. aid for allies facing war and threats overseas, including Israel, Ukraine, and Taiwan, as well as border security legislation to address threats on the southern border.
+McCaul stressed the urgent need he sees for more U.S. aid for allies facing war and threats overseas, including Israel, Ukraine and Taiwan, as well as border security legislation to address threats on the southern border.

 He urged the House of Representatives to unite behind a leader, as any pending aid requests remain paralyzed while House Republicans struggle to elect a Speaker.